tecnilogica/tecni-tools/nagios/README.txt

 Event handler for reset a Hetzner machine throught the API when is down.

-The script it must receive 5 parameters in this order:
+The script must receive 5 parameters in this order:

 - HOSTADDRESS
 - HOSTSTATE